stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 [Atom](http://www.atom.io), which is a powerful graphical text editor that is specifically designed for programming.

-To install Atom, enter this command in a Terminal window:
+To install Atom, enter this command in a terminal window:

     sudo eopkg install atom